pleabargain/EnglishHelpsYourCareer/english_expressing_confusion.md

 - I am not very good with English, so please bear with me.

 # phrases to express uncertainty
+- How can I explain this to you in English?
 - How do you say it in English?
 - How do you say this word?
+- I'm not familiar with that idea.
+- I'm not familiar with that word.
+- I'm not familiar with their work.
 - How do you say this in English?
 - What is it called in English?
 - What do you call this in English?